FREE Library · Sight Reading

 Set the tempo deliberately

 Sight reading is not a race.
 Set a metronome to a tempo where you can play the hardest passage cleanly — the rest will feel easy.
-If you start too fast, you’ll stop.
-The whole point is to keep moving.

 03